 When all was said and done, we noticed that brand strongly correlated with comfort.
 Our testers found that the Philips Sonicare HX9023/65 C2 and Philips Sonicare DiamondClean HX6062/95 are the most comfortable to use.
 We were pleasantly surprised by the Arm & Hammer Spinbrush Pro, and the Waterpik SFRB-2EB also snuck into the mix.
 All of these models have soft bristles that yield to pressure, so they didn't leave us with any gum irritation, even when pressing more firmly than we should have.
 They also each have relatively narrow and compact heads, with the Philips Sonicare models also offering especially slender stems that make it easier for someone with a small mouth to brush without dripping toothpaste everywhere (though the Philips Sonicare HX9044/45 has somewhat firmer bristles, not ideal for sensitive gums).

-The Oral-B Cross Action EB50 and Brushmo Replacement Head for Phillips Sonicare are in the second tier.
+The Oral-B Cross Action EB50 and Brushmo Replacement Head for Philips Sonicare are in the second tier.
 The former covers a lot of real estate quickly and can get between teeth easily.
 It does, however, have a thicker stem, so some toothpaste may drip out during brushing.
-The Oral-B Sensitive Gum Care, Voguish Precision Clean Replacement Head for Oral-B, Aoremon (for Philips Sonicare E-Series HX7022/66), and Oral-B Precision Clean follow closely behind.
+The Oral-B Sensitive Gum Care, Oral-B Charcoal, Voguish Precision Clean Replacement Head for Oral-B, Aoremon (for Philips Sonicare E-Series HX7022/66), and Oral-B Precision Clean follow closely behind.
 The Sensitive Gum Care has the unusual combination of a small head combined with a thicker stem, making it best suited for folks with a larger mouth but smaller teeth.
 As with other Oral-B models, the bristles are labeled as soft, but in practice, we found that they feel firmer than other brands.
 The same goes for the Voguish head.
 The Precision Clean has a small round head that feels very much like the tooth polisher attachment at a dentist's office.
 The Aoremon comes with the same angled stem as brand-name models for the Philips Sonicare screw-on handle.
 We found that this design makes it easier and more comfortable to hold while brushing.

 Even once you have the electric toothbrush of your dreams, you still have options for which toothbrush head you use once you need to replace the original.
 We hope that this review from our experts leaves you more confident than ever to select the replacement head that is right for your smile and budget.